Two heroes of 1997 North Hollywood shootout look back

 Larry Phillips Jr. and Emil Matasareanu shot at everything in their path -- including police, bystanders, and a news helicopter -- in an attempt to get away.
 They had Kalashnikov rifles filled with armor-piercing bullets that tore through cement, buildings and cars, spraying shredded fragments of glass, metal and concrete as they went.

-That gory gunfight is forever etched into the memories of former LAPD SWAT officer Rick Massa and Dr. Jorge Montes, a dentist whose office became an impromptu emergency room for wounded officers.
+The gory gunfight is forever etched into the memories of former LAPD SWAT officer Rick Massa and Dr. Jorge Montes, a dentist whose office became an impromptu emergency room for wounded officers.
 They are just two of the heroes of a shootout that riveted the nation.

 Phillips and Matasareanu "had no care for life," Massa recalled.
 "And this was obvious when they came out of the bank and started shooting at anyone that moved.
 They didn't care."